Here Without You: Chart performance

-While one of their most popular songs, "Here Without You" was not a large hit on the band's home format of rock radio, peaking at No. 14 on the Mainstream Rock Songs chart and No. 22 on Alternative Songs.
+While one of their most popular songs, "Here Without You" was not a large hit on the band's home format of rock radio, peaking at No. 14 on the Mainstream Rock Tracks chart and No. 22 on the Modern Rock Tracks chart.
 After the song's release, "Here Without You" remained a staple on pop and adult contemporary radio but not on rock or alternative radio.
-Worldwide, the song reached No. 2 in Australia, becoming the band's highest-charting single there.
+Worldwide, the song reached No. 1 in Canada, No. 2 in Australia, becoming the band's highest-charting single there.
 It also reached the top 10 in Denmark, the Netherlands, and New Zealand as well as the top 20 in Austria, Norway, and Sweden.

 Live performances

 "Here Without You" was first performed live on December 31, 2002, at First Union Spectrum in Philadelphia.
-As of April 1, 2019, it has been performed 443 times, making it the fifth most performed song by 3 Doors Down.
+As of April 1, 2019, it has been performed 443 times, making it the fifth-most-performed song by 3 Doors Down.